JennEYoon/datasciY/logs/logs-9.25.2020.md

   * Move my large monitor and computer up, also laser printer up.
   * Print out Amazon return mail label first, before moving printer, since it's hooked up.

+### 9/28 6 am, finished setting up my white desk on 2nd floor.
+  * Keep laser printer downstairs and plug in when down there.
+  * Bring laptop and one of the monitors up.